 Hedgehogs in your garden

-A hedgehog house would be an asset and again could be either purchased from a suitable supplier or home made.
-Its a good idea to have either a long entrance at the front or a division inside the house to deter anything from disturbing the hedgehog.
-You can find details on-line if attempting to make one yourself - very possible with a few DIY skills.
-It's approximately 47cm long, 34 cm wide and 37cm high with 6cm legs to lift it off the ground.
+There are lots of different ways to make a hedgehog house.
+They can be as simple as a pile of leaves or something more elaborate.
+It’s a good idea to have either a long entrance at the front or a division inside the house to deter anything from disturbing the hedgehog.
+You can find details online if you are attempting to make one yourself.
+The one below is approximately 47cm long, 34 cm wide and 37cm high with 6cm legs to lift it off the ground.
 You can cover the roof in felt to keep it dry and the roof lifts off for easy cleaning in spring.
-If you choose to treat the wood make sure you use a safe water based product as some preservatives could be harmful to hedgehogs.
+If you treat the wood make sure you use a safe water based product as some preservatives could be harmful to hedgehogs.

-The hedgehog house can be cleaned out in early spring, just after hibernation and before they start producing young.
+Remember to clean out your hedgehog house in early spring, just after hibernation and before they start producing young.
 Add new dry bedding such as soft meadow hay or dry leaves.

-Please check any drains are covered.
-A hedgehog will sometimes smell water down a drain and go in to get a drink and then be unable to get out again.
-Even if they're lucky enough to be rescued, their claws will be damaged trying to escape and require a long spell in care.
+Check too that any drains are covered.
+A hedgehog will sometimes smell water down a drain and then be unable to get out again.
+Even if they are lucky enough to be rescued, their claws will be damaged trying to escape and they will require a long period in care.

-Any holes dug, for whatever reason, and being left overnight should be covered as a hedgehog can easily fall in and become trapped.
+Similarly, any holes that have been dug for whatever reason, and are being left overnight should be covered as a hedgehog can easily fall in and become trapped.

 Don't use slug pellets as they don't just kill slugs.
 If you must use slug pellets please buy organically approved ones (Advanced Slug Killer) which use ferric phosphate and not metaldehyde and are just as effective according to “Which” magazine.

-Empty cans/yoghurt pots can prove a hazard to a hedgehog out looking for an easy meal.
+Empty cans/yoghurt pots can also prove a hazard to a hedgehog out looking for an easy meal.
 They can get their heads stuck and become trapped until they die a very slow and painful death.
-Please flatten them as a precaution.